 Spirituality in the form of consciousness research pre-dates organized religion.
-In fact, this is also the root of today’s modern medicines.
-Before organized religion came to power there were thousands of people around the world focusing on consciousness research.
-These are the real explorers.
-They show us the various pathways by developing tools for us to create our own way.
+It’s also the root of today’s modern medicines.
+The exploration of consciousness was the focus of indigenous cultures.
+Of course, this was before organized religion came to power.
+These early pioneers are the first explorers of consciousness.
+They show us the various pathways by developing tools to explore consciousness.

-Joseph Campbell, a well-respected spiritual teacher, and spiritual explorer said words to the effect that the Shaman swims in the same water that the psychotic drowns in.
-This is because psychedelics are like diving into the deep end of the pool.
+The Shaman swims in the same water that the psychotic drowns because psychedelics are like diving into the pool’s deep end.
 You want to learn how to swim and float before doing this.
 They are tools for pathways to authentic faith and spiritual experience.

-The second condition is that the person and/or place administering them is qualified and competent.
-They need a verifiable track record of success administering these substances.
-They must have a way to verify the origin and preparation of the plants that you will be ingesting.
+The second condition is that the person administering them must be qualified.
+They need a verifiable track record of success using these substances.
+They must have a way to verify the origin and preparation of the plants you ingest.
 They should monitor you throughout the process.
-Otherwise, taking any psychedelic compound or substance is risky and potentially injurious rather than helpful.
+Otherwise, taking any psychedelic compound or substance is risky.
+It is potentially dangerous rather than helpful.
 Do your research.

 Several factors can affect the potency and effectiveness of these compounds.
-Quality control is hard.
+Quality control is difficult.
 That’s because the same plant can contain different levels of active ingredients.
 Preparing plants requires experience and expertise.

 There are other pathways to authentic faith.
 As Mr. Doblin points out, ingesting psychotropic elements isn’t the only gateway.
 Another method is the Shamanic Journey.
-Although some indigenous cultures use psychotropic elements to assist people with this type of journey, it is unnecessary.
-One can use the sound of drums to achieve the Shamanic State of Consciousness.
+Some indigenous cultures use psychotropic ingredients.
+But these aren’t necessary to enter the shamanic state of awareness.
+The sound of drums is all one needs to achieve the Shamanic State of Consciousness.

-The fifth state of non-ordinary consciousness is what Michael Harner calls the Shamanic State of Consciousness (SSC).
-Michael Harner is a anthropologist, writer, and Shaman.
+The Shamanic State of Consciousness (SSC), or the fifth state of consciousness, is coined by Michael Harner (2).
+He is an anthropologist, writer, and Shaman.
 In this state, the brainwaves are also in the theta-wave area.
 Besides being self-aware, you project yourself into a “visionary state” of consciousness.
 You are both the director and participant within a landscape of non-ordinary reality.

-This state is probably the most ancient form of spiritual practice known as the Shamanic Journey.
-This spiritual technology has similarities across many cultures around the globe and also more than likely the source of modern religion.
-This process is rebranded.
-Some call it guided meditation and creative visualization.
+People rename and rebrand this process to make it more acceptable and more marketable.
+Some call it guided meditation or creative visualization.
 The Shamanic State of Consciousness is significant for several characteristics.
 The person in SSC controls when, where, and how long they travel.
-By setting the goal of their journey they provide a level of freedom and control.
+By setting the goal of their journey, they provide a level of freedom and control.

 What about Religion?

-When you hear the word “faith” you probably think of religion.
+When you hear the word “faith,” you probably think of religion.
 But religion and authenticity don’t always go hand-in-hand.
-Not all religions provide pathways to authentic faith.
-For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
+Not all faiths provide pathways to authentic faith.
+However, some do encourage spiritual freedom.
+For example, Taoism and Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
-With these, you develop your own path.

-In contrast, the Abrahamic religions of Semitic origin, Judaism, Christianity, and Islam have the greatest number of boundaries.
-These Western organized religions are the rebranding of Egyptian, Babylonian, Persian and Assyrian mystery religions.
-Many people don’t regard the belief in these mythologies as an authentic faith.
-They contain contradictory doctrines and justification for religious bias discrimination and violence.
-Moreover, they are absent any real transformative techniques, processes or methods.
+In contrast, the Abrahamic religions (3) have the most significant number of boundaries.
+These are the regions of Semitic origin, Judaism, Christianity, and Islam.
+These religions aren’t new; they result from the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+Many people don’t regard these mythologies as authentic.
+Yet, they contain contradictory doctrines and justify religious bias, discrimination, and violence.
+Moreover, they are absent from any real transformative techniques, processes, or methods.